pythontime/tac-live_terraform_3_30_23/lab-09/09-instructions.md

 - Name and describe your first workspace

 ## Configure the main.tf file
-- Copy the example code from the overview webpage to the main.tf file.
+- Copy the example code from the overview webpage to the main.tf file (before the rest of the existing code).
 - run `terraform init` and notice how it fails.

 ## Login to TC with a token